aaronbloomfield/pdr/labs/lab12/index.md

 ### Pre-lab ###

-There is no pre-lab for the fall 2021 semester; likewise, there is no tutorial for this lab.
+There is no pre-lab for the spring 2022 semester; likewise, there is no tutorial for this lab.

 ### In-lab ###